emard/ulx3s-bin/README.md

 A collection of functional binary files and uploaders to quickstart with ULX3S.
 Works from Debian Linux.
+Connect USB PC port with micro-USB cable to US1 port of ULX3S.
+Green LED D18 should turn ON.

 Set ftdi usbserial name